-Annapurna Base Camp (ABC) Trek is one of the high-altitude treks in Nepal that takes us from the base camp to the world’s tenth highest mountain, Mt.
+Annapurna Base Camp (ABC) Trek is one of the high-altitude treks in Nepal that takes us from the base camp to the world’s tenth-highest mountain, Mt.
 Annapurna (8091m).
 Every year thousands of trekkers visit Nepal to embrace the beauty of the Annapurna region.

 ABC Trek is Nepal’s second most famous trekking destination after Everest Base Camp Trek.
 Machhapuchhre Base Camp lies on the route of this trekking.
-The trek takes you to the lap of the world’s tenth highest mountain, Annapurna I (8091m).
+The trek takes you to the lap of the world’s tenth-highest mountain, Annapurna I (8091m).
 Thus, you can suffer from altitude sickness, so you should be medically prepared.
 During the trek, you will walk through the beautiful villages enriched with diverse cultures and religions and witness the diverse landscape, rich biodiversity of the Annapurna region, and views of this region’s mountains.
 Annapurna I, Annapurna II, Annapurna III, Annapurna South, Machapuchare, Hiunchuli, etc., are the mountains you can see during trekking.

-The mix of the mountain vistas, traditional mountain village life, and thick rhododendron forests will melt your heart.
+The mix of mountain vistas, traditional mountain village life, and thick rhododendron forests will melt your heart.
 A trekking experience at the Annapurna Base Camp is something you will cherish all your life.

 How much does Annapurna Base Camp Trek cost?

 How do you want to travel?
 How many days do you want to spend on this trek? – it usually takes 12 days or 10 to 14 days.
-At what time of the year are you planning to trek? – Spring (March-May) and Autumn ( September-October) are the best time to trek but are costlier during these times.
+At what time of the year are you planning to trek? – Spring (March-May) and Autumn ( September-October) are the best time to trek, but they are costlier during these times.

 Do you buy a trekking package?
-If yes, who are you buying it from? a travel agent? an online agent? or an international travel agency?
+If yes, who are you buying it from?
+A travel agent? an online agent? or an international travel agency?
 Local travel agency?
 Local guide?
-Along with that, what kind of trek do you want to do – all-inclusive or guide only?
+Along with that, what kind of trek do you want to do – all-inclusive or guide-only?

 However, if you plan to trek solo, here is the detailed breakdown of the Annapurna Base Camp Trek cost that you will be spending during the trek.